Alvin C. Warnick Lecture Series

 October 26, 2016

-Peter Sutovsky, Professor of Animal Science and of Obstetrics, Gynecology & Women’s Health, University of Missouri, Columbia, MO
+Peter Sutovsky, Department of Animal Science and of Obstetrics, Gynecology & Women’s Health, University of Missouri, Columbia, MO

 Spermatozoa – The Good, The Bad, and The Ugly: Lessons from sperm phenotypes of livestock animals and their translation to human male infertility